mariadb-corporation/mariadb-connector-nodejs/documentation/promise-api.md

 # Documentation

-There are two different connection implementation: one, the default, uses Promise and the other uses Callback, allowing for compatibility with the mysql and mysql2 API's.
+There are two different connection implementations: one, the default, uses Promise and the other uses Callback, allowing for compatibility with the mysql and mysql2 API's.

 The documentation provided on this page is the promise API (default).
 If you want information on the Callback API, see the [CALLBACK API](./callback-api.md).

 ## Quick Start